Encyclopædia Britannica Films: EB's Golden Age

 With Maurice Mitchell leading as company supervisor (starting in 1953), business doubled to $4,500, 000 in a few short years.
 Westinghouse Broadcasting and Trans-Lux (which distributed some of the films on 35mm for theaters) made some of the company's catalog available to television stations for the first time.
-During this same period, Metro-Goldwyn-Mayer and other Hollywood studios utilized Britannica's subsidiary, Films Inc. (owned since 1951), to handle the 16mm educational distribution of their theatrical material.
+During this same period, Metro-Goldwyn-Mayer and other Hollywood studios utilized Britannica's subsidiary, Films Incorporated (owned since 1951, they later became a subsidiary of Public Media Incorporated in 1967), to handle the 16mm educational distribution of their theatrical material.

 Adding to the fortunes of the educational film industry in general was the Cold War panic imposed by the Soviet launching of Sputnik, which prompted the U.S. government to spend more federal money on America's schools in an effort to keep the nation in fierce competition.
-In 1958, Mitchell held a special meeting in Washington D.C. with the Senate Committee on Labor and Public Affairs to include motion pictures and other visual media in federal budgets.
+In 1958, Mitchell held a special meeting in Washington, D.C., with the Senate Committee on Labor and Public Affairs to include motion pictures and other visual media in federal budgets.
 (He is seen lecturing on the importance of cinematic education in the following year's The Unique Contribution.)
 William Benton also campaigned passionately enough and helped get FCC chairman Newt Minnow, Anna Rosenberg Hoffman and Adlai Stevenson II to pressure Congress to pass the National Defense Education Act.
 (Stevenson soon became a chairman with Encyclopædia Britannica Enterprises and not the only high profile politician to do so.
 Hubert Humphrey also joined after losing the 1968 United States presidential election.)

 One of John Barnes' 1953 contributions, The Living City, earned an Academy Award nomination.
 The following year, he filmed a series of historical subjects in England, among them the socially conscious The Pilgrims, Captain John Smith, Founder of Virginia, and Roger Williams: Founder of Rhode Island.
 Some of these gained praise even by mainstream theatrical film critics who traditionally ignored school films, like Howard Thompson of The New York Times (July 3, 1955).

-In addition to many artistic subjects and some of the best school films covering The Renaissance: Its Beginnings, Leonardo da Vinci and Michelangelo, he also spearheaded a "Humanities" series sponsored in part by the Ford Foundation (which had previously back an equally ambitious, but less successful financially, Physics: The Complete Introductory Course that was co-scripted by future president Warren Everote).
+In addition to many artistic subjects and some of the best school films covering The Renaissance: Its Beginnings, Leonardo da Vinci and Michelangelo, he also spearheaded a "Humanities" series sponsored in part by the Ford Foundation (which had previously backed an equally ambitious, but less successful financially, Physics: The Complete Introductory Course that was co-scripted by future president Warren Everote).
 His coverage of Thorton Wilder's Our Town, Charles Dickens and Plato's Apology, the Life and Teachings of Socrates were all typical of Barnes' knack for making classics more entertaining to middle and high schools.
 Occasionally he would battle the front office for this reason, since sometimes "entertainment" was questioned in regards to "education".
 As Geoff Alexander profiled in a series of letters regarding his and director Douglas Campbell's treatment of Macbeth, president Maurice Mitchell had plenty to say in a letter written June 24, 1964: